bUnit-dev/bUnit/docs/docs/getting-started/create-test-project.md

 ## Further Reading

-Now you are ready to write some tests.
-To learn how, continue reading the <xref:writing-csharp-tests> and <xref:writing-razor-tests> pages.
+To start creating tests, continue reading the <xref:writing-csharp-tests> and <xref:writing-razor-tests> pages.

 For addition tips and tricks that will make writing tests easier, see the <xref:misc-test-tips> page.